Calauit Safari Park: Conceptualization

-Creation through Presidential Proclamation

 On August 31, 1976, under Presidential Proclamation No. 1578, the island was declared a game preserve and wildlife sanctuary.

 The secluded Calauit Island was considered the ideal location due to its size, terrain, and vegetation.
 A private, non-profit organization, Conservation and Resource Management Foundation (CRMF), was placed in charge of the forest preserve and wildlife sanctuary.

-Island clearing before translocating animals
+Construction

-Relocation of indigenous peoples
+Relocation of Indigenous peoples

 Before the park opened in 1977, an estimated 254 families, mostly members of Tagbanwa tribes, were evicted and relocated to Halsey Island, a former leper colony 40 kilometers away.
-The eviction of Tagbanwa families was done under stress and duress according to a United Nations report on human and indigenous rights.
+The eviction of Tagbanwa families was done under duress according to a United Nations report on human and Indigenous rights.
 These indigenous people campaigned against the relocation after realizing that Halsey Island was stony and had no capability to sustain agriculture.
-The resettled families often had to go hungry.
-However, because the Philippines was under martial law then, they were relocated to Halsey Island nonetheless.
+The resettled families often went hungry, but were unable to resist due to the martial law regime prevailing at the time.

-Clearing of bamboo forest

-While the island of Calauit was selected for the game resort because it had a climate very similar to Kenya, it differed from the imported animals' original environment because it had bamboo forests instead of savannahs.
+While Calauit was selected for the game resort because it had a climate very similar to Kenya, it differed from the imported animals' original environment because it had bamboo forests instead of savannahs.
 These were cleared by tractors before the arrival of the animals.

 Translocation of animals

 Between May 1976 and August 1977, 104 feral African animals from eight species were brought to the island: 12 bushbucks, 11 elands, 11 gazelles, 15 giraffes, 18 impalas, 12 waterbucks, 10 topis, and 15 zebras.
-The animals were transported to the island by the ship MV Salvador on March 4, 1977.
+The animals were transported to the island by the ship MV Salvador on March 4, 1977, from East Africa.
 Without natural predators, the population of animals grew to 201 after five years, with 143 animals born on Calauit itself.
 The giraffe and zebra populations in particular were thriving.